Extensions

 # Add an extension from a local file for testing

-zoi extension add ./corp-bundle.pkg.yaml
+zoi extension add ./corp-bundle.pkg.lua

 When you add an extension, Zoi: